 Using the Bioanalyzer

 Users may drop off samples to be run on the Bioanalyzer (see the DNA Quantification/Library QC page) or become trained users.
-Use of the Bioanalyzer conforms to the standard guidelines for equipment usage in the Core (for information visit the Training and Use of Core Facility Equipment page).
-Additionally, you must have a Genome Center account to use the instrument, which you can create here if necessary.
+Use of the Bioanalyzer conforms to the standard guidelines for equipment use in the Core (for information visit the Training and Use of Core Facility Equipment page).
+Additionally, your Lab/PI must have a Genome Center account to use the instrument, which you can create here if necessary.

 If you have already completed a formal training with facility personnel, please use the on-line calendar to reserve a 1 hour time slot during normal working hours.
 Put your name in the “subject” box, and in the “description” box please put phone number, DaFIS account, type of assay to be run, and laboratory PI.
 Please bring your own pipettes (0.5-10 ul volumes are used), tips, gloves, and ice bucket (we can provide ice).
 For RNA chips, we recommend bringing your samples over as 2 uL aliquots in 0.5 mL tubes for the denaturing step.
 Condensed instruction sheets summarizing the protocol for the DNA HS and RNA Nano kits are available and should be consulted before starting your run; among other things this document will further explain what you need to bring and what we provide.